Where can you get delicious sushi in Asheville? Explore the best Asheville sushi restaurants for dine-in and takeout – from locals.

-One of our all-time favorite Asian restaurants is Red Ginger Dimsum and Tapas.
-If you are looking for dumplings or sushi in Downtown Asheville, NC, Red Ginger is where it is at.
+One of our all-time favorite Asian restaurants includes Red Ginger Dimsum and Tapas, and if you are looking for dumplings or sushi in Downtown Asheville, NC, Red Ginger is where it is at.

 We will stay out all day just to get our dumpling fix.